vorobeevich/distillation-in-dg/README.md

 # Contact

-If you have any questions, feel free to contact us through email (vsberezovsksiy@edu.hse.ru or nmorozov@hse.ru).
+If you have any questions, feel free to contact us through email (vsberezovsksiy@edu.hse.ru or nvmorozov@hse.ru).